smeredith/smeredith.github.io/_drafts/teensy-radio-interface.md

 ## GPS

-The GPS module (center) continuously sends NMEA sentences out the second serial port.
+The GPS module (center of the PCB) continuously sends NMEA sentences out the second serial port.
 This can be used to set the computer's time or get position information for APRS.

 To disable the GPS, I can send a command via either serial port: "ATGPSOFF".
-It will remain off until I send "ATGPSON".
+It will remain off until I send "ATGPSON
+This saves a little power.

 ## Headphone Jack

 The headphone jack can be used to monitor both sides of a digital conversation, and the level can be controlled from the computer's audio control.
-Audio from the radio is routed the the right channel.
+Audio from the radio is routed the the right headphone channel.
-Audio from the computer is routed to the left channel.
+Audio from the computer is routed to the left headphone channel.

 ## Radio Connectors

 The mini-DIN connectors match those on the radio so that I can use standard cables.
-The labels "PC" and "DATA" don't make much sense, but they match the labels on the radio.
+The labels "PC" and "DATA" on the PCB don't make much sense, but they match the labels on the radio.
 "DATA" (6-pin) carries audio and PTT.
 "PC" (8-pin) carries the serial port data.
-Note that I use a MAX3232 to get the right voltage levels for the radio.
+Note that I use a MAX3232 to get the correct RS-232 voltage levels for the radio.

 ## Case